Best over-ear headphones 2023: wired and wireless over-ears for every budget

 -

-The 10-year-old, original T1 models are something of a touchstone for us as far as premium headphones go.
-The main change between this third-generation model and its predecessor is that the new pair is easier to drive for laptops and mobile devices.
-The old model had a 600ohm impedance, while this new one takes that down to 32ohms.
+The 10-year-old, original Beyerdynamic T1 models are a touchstone for us as far as premium headphones go.
+The main evolution from this third-generation model and its predecessor is that the new pair is far easier to drive for mobile devices and laptops: the old model had a 600ohm impedance, whereas this new one takes that down to 32ohms.

-The results are a sound that's very similar to the originals but cleaner and clearer if anything, slightly less bright and a little more rounded in the treble too, making them a bit more forgiving of aggressive electronics and recordings.
-There's that same delivery of music with a palpable sense of power and authority, and vocals come through with nuance and clarity, too.
+The resulting sound is very similar to the originals but cleaner, clearer, slightly less bright and a little more rounded in the treble, making them a bit more forgiving of aggressive electronics and recordings.
+There's that same musical delivery with a palpable sense of power and authority, and vocals come through with nuance and clarity.

-They’re comfortable enough for long listening sessions thanks to a nicely shaped, partially Alcantara-covered headband and generous velour-trimmed earpads.
-These aren’t the kind of open-back headphones that impress on a short listen.
-However, given a few days or even weeks, it’s hard not to fall under their spell.
-We certainly have.
+The T1 are comfortable enough for long listening sessions thanks to a nicely shaped, Alcantara-covered headband and generous velour-trimmed earpads.
+These aren’t the kind of open-back headphones that impress on a short listen, but given a few days or even weeks, it’s hard not to be captivated by their spell.

 Want closed-back versions?
 See the Beyerdynamic T5 (3rd Generation) review.
-For anyone with more cash to spend, Sennheiser's HD820 and the Focal Stellia should be on the shortlist, while those who want the very best of the best regardless of the price should consider the Yamaha YH-5000SE and Focal Utopia.
+For anyone with more cash to spend, Sennheiser's HD820 and the Focal Stellia should be on your shortlist.

-Read the full Beyerdynamic T1 (3rd Generation) review
+Read our full Beyerdynamic T1 (3rd Generation) review

 How to choose the best over-ear headphones for you